jeffreykog/artnet-hue-entertainment/README.md

    the blue plus button on the top right, give the entertainment room a name and select some lights.
    Placement of the bulbs is not important and will be ignored.
+3. Discover Hue bridges on your network by running `artnet-hue-entertainment discover`.
+   This will print a list of all Hue bridges and their IP address.
+4. Pair with a Hue bridge.
+To do so, first press the link button on the bridge.
+   Then run: `artnet-hue-entertainment pair --ip <ip address of bridge>`.
-3. This project really is still work in progress.
+5. This project really is still work in progress.
 More to come!

 ## Channel modes
 DMX channel mode can be configured for every Hue light that is controlled.